We would love to hear from you.

 ----- Anand Dass - Director Workplace Partnerships -----

 Taking full advantage of the creativity of their 64,000 employees across 120 countries, they decided to augment their normal strategic process with a crowdsourcing event aimed at making every voice count.

-To achieve its ambitious goal, AstraZeneca leveraged Workplace by Facebook, which had already been implemented as its global social tool.
+To achieve its ambitious goal, AstraZeneca leveraged Workplace from Meta, which had already been implemented as its global social tool.

 With Sideways 6 integrated into the platform, AstraZeneca didn't need to send its employees to another platform to start collecting insights and ideas!

-The result was astounding – through their AZ2025 campaign run on Workplace and Sideways 6, AstraZeneca was able to collect over 23,000 ideas giving every employee the chance to have their say and influence what Astrazeneca will look like for years to come.
+The result was astounding – through their AZ2025 campaign run on Workplace and Sideways 6, AstraZeneca was able to collect over 23,000 ideas giving every employee the chance to have their say towards influencing what Astrazeneca will look like for years to come.

 For Nestlé, the objective was a little different.
 They wanted to discover and develop budding intrapreneurs within the business, so as to nurture and develop a culture of intrapreneurship.

 Through the InGenius programme, employees submit their ideas to innovation challenges, aiming for the opportunity to pitch to high-level management, Dragon's-Den-style.